Keto Cheesecake

 Can I eat Philadelphia cream cheese on keto?

-Full fat cream cheeses, including the Philadelphia brand, are all suitable on a low carb diet.
+Full-fat cream cheeses, including the Philadelphia brand, are all suitable for a low-carb diet.
 They are high in fat and protein, with very few carbs.
-Avoid using reduced fat or fat free cream cheese, as the fat is replaced with extra carbs.
+Avoid using reduced-fat or fat-free cream cheese, as the fat is replaced with extra carbs.

 What can I substitute for sugar in cheesecake?

-Erythritol, monk fruit sweetener, and allulose are all fantastic keto sweeteners that can replace sugar in cheesecakes.
+Monk fruit sweetener and allulose are fantastic keto sweeteners that can replace sugar in cheesecakes.
 If you are making a flavored cheesecake, using a brown sugar substitute intensifies the flavor.

 How many carbs are in a low carb cheesecake?